TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

 Example: Define a path that contains all templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a basic definition of a `PAGEVIEW` object with only one path to the
+This is a basic definition of a :fluid:`PAGEVIEW` object with only one path to the
 templates:

 ..  code-block:: typoscript